 An expansive global market presence is another notable characteristic of the marketing strategy of Apple.
-The company does this through a combination of push strategy and pull strategy.
+The company does this through a combination of push and pull distribution strategies.
 A push strategy involves building and maintaining relationship with distributors while a pull a strategy is involved with promoting the brands directly to consumers to pressure distributors to stock and resell the products.

 Remember that most Apple products enjoy positive recall and reputation.
 This allows the company to pursue a single-level intensive distribution approach for global mass distribution in which it directly partners with different distributors to include primary intermediaries such as authorized resellers or so-called Authorized Apple stores and network carriers, as well as geography-specific secondary intermediaries to include retailers such as tech stores, department store chains, and online stores.

 Part of the distribution strategy of Apple is the provision of universal or globally available customer service and after-sales support.
 Authorized resellers carry out these functions.
 Nonetheless, the fact that Apple products are serviceable further justifies their premium price tags and supports the entire customer experience.